bartromgens/livestockmap/README.md

 - [ ] Add link to GitHub repo
 - [ ] Improve layout and styling of footer statistics
   - [ ] Fix footer visibility on small screens
+- [ ] Add and use [SBI-codes](https://www.kvk.nl/over-het-handelsregister/overzicht-standaard-bedrijfsindeling-sbi-codes-voor-activiteiten/) to company data

 #### Livestock data